navigation

 I’m just someone who still thinks this stuff matters enough to show up.

-And right now, that feels like the least we should be doing.
+And right now, that feels like the least I should be doing.